uidrro/uidrro.github.io/_docs/CybersecurityAwarenessMonth2024/General_Security_Practices.md

 * Safe browsing habits
 * Bookmarks are king
 * Vast majority of folks just need office suite, browser, file utilies
+* Don't click ads.
+Drag and if picture drags, it's an ad.
+Otherwise its a button on the site.

 ----